iamsenorespana/us-states/README.md

 ![New York](images/backgrounds/640x360/skyline/new-york.jpg "New York")

-__NOTE:__  "All images were optimized for a balance in quality and file size.
+__NOTE:__  All images were optimized for a balance in quality and file size.

 State Flag Images
 ---